jsmnbom/ao3-enhancements/README.md

 ### Development

-Use `pnpm run server:dev:firefox` (will compile src/ to build/firefox/ and keep watching source files) and then when files have built `pnpm run start:firefox` (will launch firefox-developer-edition with the built extension and reload when the built files change - most of the time, pressing R may be required).
+Use `pnpm run serve:dev:firefox` (will compile src/ to build/firefox/ and keep watching source files) and then when files have built `pnpm run start:firefox` (will launch firefox-developer-edition with the built extension and reload when the built files change - most of the time, pressing R may be required).

 ### Releasing